justin-carver/Nomad/README.md

 Here are some great ideas that will make this project even more interesting, and may serve as a unique talking point for your resume!

 1. Add multi-user authentication to the CMS. (role-based permissions?)
-2. Use webhooks to post somewhere else automatically when you create a blog post!
+2. Use webhooks to post somewhere else automatically when you create a blog post.
 3. Implement a comment system.
 Maybe even throw in an upvote system.
 4. Design and build a component that shows how many viewers are reading the post in real-time.
-5. Create a RESTful API to authenticate and create posts from anywhere.
+5. Extend the REST API to authenticate and create posts from anywhere.
+6. Convert the relational database into a NoSQL solution like MongoDB or Cassandra.
+7. Create and import custom components into the Quill editor and toolbar.

 <!-- LICENSE -->